anmaurya001/poc_object_gen/README_POC.md

     - Paste the script from blender/auto_import.py.
     - Make sure to change the WATCH_DIR to path where the assets are saved.
 It would be ```<local_repo_path>/TRELLIS/generated_assets.```
     - Click run
+    - Note - If you have new assets, rerun it.

 ## Acknowledgments